A Dance Film Project by BROADREACH | YOUTH

 supported by Dublin City Council Arts Office as part of Young Dublin Centenary Programme 1916 – 2016

-In 2016 dance film project WHERE ARE WE NOW? took place with a group of young people aged 15 – 23 at CoisCéim, Dublin 1. and a group aged 13 – 18 from Talk About Youth at St Andrews Resource Centre, Pearse St, Dublin 2.
+In 2016, the dance film project WHERE ARE WE NOW? took place with a group of young people aged 15 – 23 at CoisCéim Studio, Dublin 1. and a group aged 13 – 18 from Talk About Youth at St Andrews Resource Centre, Pearse Street, Dublin 2.

-Beginning in January the project, which invited people to explore how they felt about being young in Dublin in 2016, involved everyone collecting contrasting visual imagery from 1916 and 2016, developing ideas and creating their own choreographic material.
+The Project began in January and invited people to explore how they felt about being young in Dublin in 2016.
+It involved everyone collecting contrasting visual imagery from 1916 and 2016, developing ideas and creating their own choreographic material.
 An extract of the choreography was presented informally at the Young Dublin Exchange event in March during LiFT Youth Arts Festival, at axis Arts Centre, Ballymun.

-A total of four films were produced….which looked at the landscapes in which we live, the places we visit, the people we meet and the stories we imagine.
-The films were publically screened as part of REEL YOUTH FILM programme 2016 at Liberty Hall r and Rush Film Festival at the Irish Film Institute in November.
+Four highly individual dance films were produced by the young people, which looked at the landscapes in which we live, the places we visit, the people we meet and the stories we imagine.
+The films were publicly screened as part of REEL YOUTH FILM programme 2016 at Liberty Hall and Rush Film Festival at the Irish Film Institute in November 2016.